hogihung/vagrant_salt_minion/README.md

 Clone the repo:

 ```
-git clone https://github.com/hogihung/vagrant_salt.git     (this is the master with local minon repo)
+git clone https://github.com/hogihung/vagrant_salt.git         (This is the master with local minon repo)
-git clone
+git clone https://github.com/hogihung/vagrant_salt_minion.git  (Salt Minion only)
 ```

+**ASSUMPTION:  You have already cloned and setup the parnter repo, vagrant_salt.git, which builds a Salt Master with local minion.
+If you have not already setup the Master, you are encouraged to do so now before continuing.**

-Spin up your VM using Vagrant
+Spin up your Salt Minion VM using Vagrant

 ```
+cd vagrant_salt_minion
 vagrant up
 ```